rsyncOSX/mydocsy/content/en/blog/SwiftConcurrency.md

 - `NSNotification.Name.NSFileHandleDataAvailable`
 - `Process.didTerminateNotification`

 and act when they are observed.
 The `rsync` synchronize task is completed when the last notification is observed.
+By using Combine, a publisher is added to the Notification center.
+Every time the Notification center discover one of the notifications, it publish a message.

 ```bash
 // Combine, subscribe to NSNotification.Name.NSFileHandleDataAvailable